skozlov/holdem4s/README.md

 Hand(2♠, 2♥, A♠, K♠, Q♠, J♥, 9♥) match {
 	case Pair(`2`, highestKicker :: _) =>
-		println(s"A pair of 2s with $highestKicker kicker and so on") //A pair of 2s with A kicker and so on }
+		println(s"A pair of Twos with ${highestKicker.name} kicker and so on") //A pair of Twos with Ace kicker and so on }
 ```